darinz/ML/practice-1/p6/solution_p6.md

 ---

-**19. What is the main advantage of using ensemble methods like Random Forest?**
+**Problem 19.
+What is the main advantage of using ensemble methods like Random Forest?**

 *   (a) They are always more accurate than single models
 *   (b) They reduce overfitting through averaging